frederic-perez/AmE-dictionary/data/idioms.md

 __pay the price__ To suffer the consequences for doing something or risking something. _Oh, my head!
 I am paying the price for drinking too much last night._
 __pay through the nose (for something)__ :three::hammer:
 __PC__
-__peace of mind__ A tranquility that results from not having worries, guilt, or problems. _If peace of mind is more important to you than earning a lot of money, maybe you should consider teaching._
+__peace of mind__ :two: A tranquility that results from not having worries, guilt, or problems. _If peace of mind is more important to you than earning a lot of money, maybe you should consider teaching._
 __peace out__ :two: To depart; to leave. _Let’s peace out.
 It’s too hot in here._ _Electronic health records are everywhere, so peace out, paper charts._
 __peach fuzz__ _informal_ A nickname for “vellus hair,” a very thin, soft layer of hair, likened to that which appears on the skin of a peach.
 __pearl jam__ _Syn_ man batter, semen, come, man juice